 Investment Management App

-Description: An iOS and Android app used to manage funds in various investment accounts, forecast growth, and receive financial advice.
+Description: An iOS and Android app for a financial business used to manage funds in various investment accounts, forecast growth, and receive financial advice.

 Time: 9 months

 App Development Cost By Type

 In app development, you have three main choices.
 You can build a mobile web app, a native mobile app or a cross-platform mobile app.
 You also have to decide on a mobile platform, if you want to build for iOS, Android, or both.
 What you choose will influence cost.